Bact-AI/BactAI/Readme.md

 - **Customizable and Scalable**: As more data is gathered, **Bact.AI** can be updated with new functional annotations. **AI-Agent** can learn from new datasets, continuously improving its prediction accuracy 📈.

-# Protein Structure Prediction Combine Bact.AI with AlphaFold 🧬
+#Function.py:Protein Structure Prediction Combine Bact.AI with AlphaFold 🧬

 ## Overview 🌟